 - Medical history.
 A patient is responsible for providing honest and complete information about his or her current condition and about his or her past medical condition and treatment. - Lack of understanding.
-A patient is responsible for making it known if the patient does not understand the description of his or her condition or the description of the course of treatment proposed for his or her condition.
-Refusal of treatment.
-A patient has the right to refuse treatment, but a patient who refuses treatment is responsible for the results of the decision to refuse - Refusal of treatment.
-A patient has the right to refuse treatment, but a patient who refuses treatment is responsible for the decision to refuse treatment.
-Following instructions.
-A patient is responsible for following the treatment plan recommended by the patient's health care team, including physicians, nurses, - and therapists.
-This responsibility also includes keeping appointments and giving notice when unable to do so. • Charges for treatment.
-Regardless of the type of insurance the patient has, the patient is responsible for paying for, or for ensuring payment for, the medical - treatment rendered to the patient at the Medical Center. - Respect for others and for property.
+A patient is responsible for making it known if the patient does not understand the description of his or her condition or the description of the course of treatment proposed for his or her condition. - Refusal of treatment.
+A patient has the right to refuse treatment, but a patient who refuses treatment is responsible for the results of the decision to refuse treatment. - Following instructions.
+A patient is responsible for following the treatment plan recommended by the patient's health care team, including physicians, nurses, and therapists.
+This responsibility also includes keeping appointments and giving notice when unable to do so.
+Charges for treatment.
+Regardless of the type of insurance the patient has, the patient is responsible for paying for, or for ensuring payment for, the medical - Charges for treatment.
+Regardless of the type of insurance the patient has, the patient is responsible for paying for, or for ensuring payment for, the medica treatment rendered to the patient at the Medical Center. - Respect for others and for property.
 A patient is responsible for being considerate of the rights of other patients and for Medical Center personnel.
 This responsibility particularly recognizes that other patients may be harmed by noisy conversation or behavior.
 Each patient is also responsible for being respectful of Medical Center property. - Medical Center rules and regulations.
-A patient is responsible for following the rules and regulations of the Medical Center regarding patient care and conduct.
-Notice of admission.
+A patient is responsible for following the rules and regulations of the Medical Center regarding patient care and conduct. - Notice of admission.
 A patient has the right to have a family member, a representative and his or her own physician notified promptly of his or her admission